System Image Backup and Recovery Guide

 Image-Based Backup vs. File-Level Backup

-Using image backup might not be preferable for all situations.
-Sometimes, it’s better to run a simpler and less sophisticated file backup.
+Using image-based backup might not be preferable for all situations.
+Sometimes, file backup is a simpler option.

 - File backup is faster for both backup and recovery and typically takes less space than system image backup.
 Granular restore from the image is slower than simple file restore.